dgraph-io/dgraph.net/source/Dgraph-dotnet/github.com/README.md

 import "github.com/dgraph-io/badger/pb/badger.proto";
 ```

 I should be able to get this right, but for the moment, this will have to do.
-I'm changing from cake builds to gcp cloud build anyway, so I might be able to get something nicer with that change in a version soon.